 Options in Year 8 and 9

 Students will select a Humanities and Design option in Year 8 in order to start studying it for GCSE in Year 9.
 This will be discussed with parents at the Parent Tutor Meeting.
 Year 9’s will select their GCSE options that will be studied from Year 10 onwards.
 There will be an Options Evening for parents and students to attend in order to gather the information needed to make the decision.
+Please see the Options Booklet and forms on the right.
+There is a paper form that can be posted to school or an online version that will be submitted immediately (click on link).

 We have several Careers Ambassadors whose job it is to support and develop the careers education programme alongside the Careers Coordinator.
 The Ambassadors are available for students to talk to as they can offer help and point others in the right direction.